Nikon

 Deep Sky

-Smaller (in binocular terms) planetary nebulae, like M57 and M1 are tricky, but
+larger apertures.
+Smaller (in binocular terms) planetary nebulae, like M57 and

-the Dumbbell Nebula is easy to find.
-The chain of clusters running up through
+M1 are tricky, but the Dumbbell Nebula is easy to find.
+The chain of clusters

-Auriga aren’t as bright and don’t show individual stars the way they can with a
+running up through Auriga aren’t as bright and don’t show

-view.
-The core of M31 shows up nicely, but these don’t have the aperture to
+light), but are satisfying to locate and view.
+The core of M31 shows up nicely,

-reveal the whole galaxy.
+but these don’t have the aperture to reveal the whole galaxy.

 Overall performance for casual